FlyingFathead/PDF-translator-OpenAI-API/README.md

 # PDF-translator-OpenAI-API
 Experimental Python-based PDF/plaintext translator that utilizes the OpenAI API

-- **NOTE: this is a highly experimental and WIP pipeline for dumping PDF's into plaintext and getting them translated through the OpenAI API**
+- **NOTE: this is a highly experimental WIP pipeline for dumping PDF's into plaintext and getting them translated through the OpenAI API.**

-- **I do NOT recommend running it without first studying the code since it's very much just a preliminary draft**
+- **I do NOT recommend running it without first studying the code since the program is just an early trial at this point.**

 # Prerequisites
 - `pdfmine.py` requires `pdfminer.six` -- install with: `pip install -U pdfminer.six`